Large Chicken Bacon Ranch

 - .Large Cheese Stix

 Handfuls of mozzarella baked on our scratch dough.
-Served with garlic butter and marinara.$18.49
+Served with garlic butter and marinara.$10.79

 - .Order of Bread Stix

 Stoner's dough cut into eight pieces topped with homemade garlic butter and sprinkled with aged parmesan.
-Served with garlic butter and marinara.$6.49
+Served with garlic butter and marinara.$7.19

 - .Pep-N-Rollie

 Stoner's dough stuffed with pepperoni and mozzarella.
 Then rolled and cut into six.
-Served with garlic butter and marinara.$11.99
+Served with garlic butter and marinara.$9.59

 - .Spicy Pep-N-Rollie